 The following activities are designed for your class to enjoy before or after your museum visit.
 Familiarizing students with the lesson concepts can enrich your museum experience.

 Talk with your students about the new My Plate for Kids (found on the USDA’s website: www.choosemyplate.gov).
-The pyramid and these lessons emphasize balance and variety for healthy eating.
+My Plate and the lesson emphasize balance and variety for healthy eating.
 Familiarize students with the food groups and specific foods found in each group.
 This might be done by creating a team to represent each food group.
 Have each team create a collage, song, or dance to demonstrate some foods found in its food group.

 For younger students, bring a grocery bag (cloth or paper) containing a variety of foods.
 Have students unpack the bag and put the foods into boxes representing the food groups.